irkartem/relayr/readme.md

 ## How it work

- It will be easy with valid domains for consul.

  I have 3 docker containers.
 With random ips.

  My mysql docker container starts and register service in consul via curl request (may be it's not robust way)